FAQ

 We are beginning to get data from our own test units, which will help us fine-tune the design and specs of our first production models.
 Once we are satisfied with our testing results, we will either establish our own low-volume production setup or we will pursue relationships with various entities to make larger scale distribution a reality.

-We currently do not have any way to invest in Harmony.
-If you’re interested in donating instead, please check out our Paypal and Patreon pages.
+If you're interested in donating instead, please check out our Paypal and Patreon pages.
 Donations are a gift and do not grant you shares or equity in the company nor can they be used as a pre-payment towards the purchase of a wind turbine.

 First, please understand that we are an early stage development company in a SEED Funding round.
 That’s about as “Early Stage” as it gets.
 Most investors dream of finding that amazing early seed stage investment but somehow they hope to also get the security and exit options that come from investing in a well established public company.
 Early seed stage investing (ie: Harmony Turbines) often carries the most risk.
 But with great risk comes the potential for great reward.
 You always hear everyone say “Oh I would love to have invested in Microsoft while they were still in the garage, or Google when they were just a new startup,” well this could be the very same opportunity before you right now with Harmony Turbines.